Our contract with you

-- where the amount of interest is less than £30;
+- that is less than £30;

 Financial Services Compensation Scheme

-We are not liable for any losses you suffer as a result of any bank in which we hold client money being unable to repay depositors in full.
-You may, however, be protected by the Financial Services Compensation Scheme (FSCS).
+We are not liable for any losses you suffer as a result of any bank that client money is held with being unable to pay back the money in full.
+However, you may be protected by the Financial Services Compensation Scheme (FSCS).
 The FSCS can pay compensation of up to £85,000 if a banking institution cannot pay, or will likely be unable to pay, money it owes.

 More information about the FSCS can be found at www.fscs.org.uk.

-Prevention of money laundering and terrorist financing
+Preventing money laundering and terrorist financing

-Subject to Our liability to you section, we shall not be liable for any loss arising from or connected with our compliance with any statutory obligation which we may have, or reasonable belief we may have, to report matters to the relevant authorities under the provisions of the money laundering and/or terrorist financing legislation.
+Except where the ‘Our liability to you’ section says otherwise, we will not be liable for any loss arising from or connected with us keeping to any legal obligation we have (or have good reason to believe we have) to report matters to the relevant authorities under anti-money laundering or terrorist financing laws.

-We are not authorised by the Financial Conduct Authority.
-However, we are included on the register maintained by the Financial Conduct Authority so that we can carry on insurance distribution activity, which is broadly the advising on, selling and administration of insurance contracts.
-This part of our business, including arrangements for complaints or redress if something goes wrong, is regulated by the Solicitors Regulation Authority.
+We are not authorised by the Financial Conduct Authority, but we are included on their register so that we can carry on ‘insurance distribution activity’, which broadly means advising on, selling and managing insurance contracts.
+This part of our business, including arrangements for settling complaints if something goes wrong, is regulated by the Solicitors Regulation Authority.

 Professional indemnity insurance

-What to do if you are unhappy with our behaviour
+If you are unhappy with our behaviour